josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 - the marches are only religious;
 - the movement is only student-led;
 - the issue is only humanitarian;
-- the concern is entirely ideological;
+- concern is entirely ideological;
 - participation is mainly imported from abroad;
-- or the protests continue because activists have become attached to protest itself.
+- or protesters have simply become attached to protest itself.

 These explanations fail because they assume one central route.

-The movement is more durable because multiple routes now connect Palestine to:
+The movement is more durable because multiple routes connect Palestine to:

 - civilian protection;
 - law;